-C13 Application Fee
+C13.Application for е --------------------- ---

-If your institution has waived its application fee for the Fall 2022 admission cycle please select no.
+✓ If your institution has waived its ap plicatio n fee for the Fall 2025 admi ssion cycle please select no

-Yes No

-Does your institution have an application fee? Х
+Does your institution have an application fee? □ Y es ☑ No

-Amount of application fe -
+Amount of application fee:

-Can it be waived for applicants with financial need?
-Yes No
+Can it be waived for applica ants with financ cial need ? □ Yes □ No)

-If you have an application fee and an on-line appli cation option, ple ease indicate polic y for students
+If you have an application fee apply on-line: and an on-lii ne applic ation option , please indica te policy fo r students who

-Same fee

-Free

-Reduced

-Yes No
+□ Same Fee □ Free □ Reduced

-Can on-line application fee be waived for applicants with financial need?
+Can on-line application fee be e waived for a pplicant s with financ ial need? □ Ye es □ No

-C14 Application closing date
+C14.
+Application closing date

-Yes No

-Does your institution have an application closing Х ]
+Does your institution have a an application o closing da ate? □ Yes ☑ No

-Date 1
+Month Day

-Application closing date (fall)
+Application of losing da ate (fall)

-Deiesity Dete

-Priority Date I
+Priority Date

-C15 Are first-time, first-year students accepted for tern ns other than the Yes X No

-C16 Notification to applicants of admission decision se ent (fill in one only )

-V On a rolling basis beginning

-Х (date): 1-Sep

-By (date): Other:
+C16.Notification to applicants ✓ On a rolling basis beg ☐ By (date): ☐ Other: Month on sent (fill in Day 1 one only)

-C17 Reply policy for admitted applicants (fill in one only 0
+C17.
+Reply policy for admitte d applicants (fill in one only)

-Must reply by (date):

-Х No set date weeks if notifie -1 41 6 4
+Month Day

-Must reply by May 1st or within Other: weeks if notifie d thereafter
+Must reply by (date): ✓ No set date Must reply by May 1st Other: or within weeks if notifie ed thereafter

-Deadline for housing deposit (MMDD): Amount of housing deposit:
+Deadline for housing depos it: Month Day

+Amount of housing deposit:

 Refundable if student does not enroll?

-Yes, in full

-Yes, in part
+☐ Yes, in full ☐ Yes, in part ☐ No

-No

-1

-C18 Deferred admission Yes No

-Does your institution allow students to postpone enrol lment after Tes X

-If yes, maximum period of postponeme 2

--

-C19 Early admission of high school students X

-Does your institution allow high school students to enr roll as full-time.
-Yes No X

-I

-C20 Common Application: Question removed from CDS.
-(Initiated during 2 2006-2007 cycle)

-C21-C22: Early Decision and Early Action Plans

-C21 Early Decision

-• • • • • •

-Does your institution offer an early decision plan (an admission plan

-If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date

-For the Fall 2021 entering class:

-Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

-C22 Early action

-Yes No

-Do you have a nonbinding early action plan whereby students are If "yes," please complete the following: Х

-Early action closing date

-Early action notification date

-Yes No

-Is your early action plan a "restrictive" plan under which you limit
+C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission? □ Yes ☑ No If yes, maximum period of postponement: C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation? □ Yes ☑ No C20.
+Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment? □ Yes ☑ No If "yes," please complete the following: Month Day First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2023 entering class: Number of early decision applications received by your institution: Number of applicants admitted under early decision plan: Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? □ Yes ☑ No If "yes," please complete the following: Month Day Early action closing date: Early action notification date: Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes □ No